paulxu1234/ameba_docs/source/application_note/mp_image.rst

    b.
-Enable Wi\-Fi, and configure KM4 as AP core and KM0 as NP core.
+Enable Wi-Fi, and configure KM4 as AP core and KM0 as NP core.